sgago/thestudyguide/algorithms/algorithms.md

 DFS is better at using less memory for wide graphs (graphs with large breadth of factors).
 Put another way, BFS stores the breadth of the graph as it searches.
 DFS is also better at finding nodes that are far away such as a maze exit.

 # Dynamic programming
+In dynamic programming (DP), you're trying to fill up a 1D or 2D array up with solutions to subproblems such that some slice element has the final solution to the entire problem in it.
+All the other elements will be solutions to subproblems.
+If the subproblem overlap, we'll need to pick the best solution and store that.

-There's simply nothing "dynamic" about dynamic programming (DP).
+In other words, there's nothing "dynamic" about dynamic programming (DP) at all.
 The name is a misnomer.
 These problems can be quite challenging to wrap your mind around at first, if you're new.

-In DP, all you're trying to do is fill up a 1D or 2D array up with solutions to subproblems such that some slice element has the final solution to the entire problem in it.
-All the other elements will be solutions to subproblems.
-If the subproblem overlap, we'll need to pick the best solution and store that.

 A problem can be solved via dynamic programming (DP) if
 1. The problem can be divided into sub-problems